lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `counter` SHALL be the fixed 32-bit value `0x00000001` which is placed here soly for the purposes of easy compliance with [SP.800-56Cr2].
 * `||` represents concatenation.

-Each registered composite KEM algorithm must specify the exact KEM combiner construction that is to be used.
+Each registered composite KEM algorithm must specify the choice of `KDF`, `fixedInfo`, and `outputBits` to be used.

+See {{sec-cons-kem-combiner}} for further discussion of the security coniserations of this KEM combiner.

+### Named KEM Combiner parameter sets

-This specification uses the following KMAC-based instantiations of the generic KEM combiner:
+This specification references KEM combiner instantiations according to the following names:

 | KEM Combiner Name | KDF     | outputBits |
 | ---               | ------- |---         |